NgShienMing/python/README.md

 # Python
-My python codes from Windows and Linux
+My Python codes from Windows and Linux